Ondes Martenot: History

 The ondes Martenot (French for "Martenot waves") is one of the earliest electronic instruments, patented in the same year as another early electronic instrument, the theremin.
 It was invented in 1928 by the French cellist Maurice Martenot.
 Martenot had been a radio operator during World War I, and developed the ondes Martenot in an attempt to replicate the accidental overlaps of tones between military radio oscillators.
-He hoped to bring musical expressivity of the cello to his new instrument.
+He hoped to bring the musical expressivity of the cello to his new instrument.
 According to The Guardian, the ondes Martenot visually resembles a cross between an organ and a theremin.

 Martenot first demonstrated the ondes Martenot on April 20, 1928, performing Dimitrios Levidis's Poème symphonique at the Paris Opera.
 He embarked on a number of performance tours to promote it, beginning in Europe before going to New York.
 In 1930, he performed with the Philadelphia Orchestra, after which he embarked on a world tour.
 In 1937, the ondes Martenot was displayed at the Exposition Internationale de Paris with concerts and demonstrations in an ensemble setting with up to twelve ondists performing together at a time.
 Beginning in 1947, the ondes Martenot was taught at the Paris Conservatory, with Martenot as the first teacher.

-Units were manufactured to order.
-Over the following years, Martenot produced several new models, introducing the ability to produce vibrato by moving the keys, a feature adapted in the 1970s by some Yamaha GX-1 synthesisers.
-Martenot was uninterested in mass-producing the ondes Martenot, which may have contributed to its decline in popularity following initial interest.

-Jean-Louis Martenot, Maurice Martenot's son, created new ondes Martenot models.
-In 2000, Jonny Greenwood of the English rock band Radiohead commissioned the synthesiser company Analogue Systems to develop a replica of the ondes Martenot, as he was nervous about damaging his instrument on tour.
-The replica, called the French Connection, imitates the ondes Martenot's control mechanism, but does not generate sound; instead, it controls an external oscillator.
+The earliest model of the ondes Martenot was similar to the Theremin.
+The second model of the instrument, demonstrated in 1928, lacked most of the features that are now associated with the instrument.
+It was played in a standing position by pulling on a wire connected to a wooden box.
+Over the following years, Martenot produced several new models, introducing a keyboard with the ability to produce vibrato by moving the keys laterally.